On the strong Arnold chord conjecture for convex contact forms: Preliminaries

-where the first inequality means that the Hamiltonian action of type I orbits is smaller than that of type II orbits, and likewise for the second inequality.
+where the first inequality means that the Hamiltonian action of any type I orbit is lower than 0, and likewise for other inequalities.

-The space of orbits of type II and III is a Morse-Bott critical manifold of $\AA_H$.
-We choose an auxiliary Morse function $f_{\p C}:\p C\to \R$, which has a unique maximum point $p_{\max}$.
-We think of $f_{\p C}$ as a function on the space of type II orbits through a canonical diffeomorphism with $\p C$.
-Moreover, a type III orbit $x$ comes in $S^1$-family, namely $S_x:=\bigcup_{\theta\in S^1}x(\cdot+\theta)$.
-We also choose a perfect Morse function $f_x$ on $S_x$ and denote by $x^-$ and $x^+$ the minimum and maximum points of $f_x$, respectively.
+Orbits of type II and III come in Morse-Bott families, and to remedy this issue we choose auxiliary Morse functions.
+More precisely, type II orbits form a Morse-Bott critical manifold canonically diffeomorphic to $\partial W$.
+We choose a smooth Morse function $f_{\p W}:\p W\to \R$, which has a unique maximum point $p_{\max}\in\p W$, and think of it as a function on the space of type II orbits.
+Moreover, since by our assumption all periodic orbits of $R$ with action lower than $a$ are nondegenerate, type III orbits form a Morse-Bott critical manifold diffeomorphic to the union of circles,

+We choose a perfect Morse function $f_x$ on $S_x$ and denote by $x^-$ and $x^+$ the minimum and maximum points of $f_x$, respectively.